sdufourbeausejour/new-shp-square-features/README.md

 # new_shp

-new_shp is a Python script for creating a custom shapefile based on a reference shapefile schema, and using the pixel space of a georeferenced raster
+new_shp is a Python script for creating a custom shapefile based on a reference shapefile schema, and using the pixel space of a georeferenced raster.

+Using square_polygons, create a shapefile with square features (in the image projection) Using plot_shp_over_tiff, plot a shapefile over the image raster in a png format

 ## Usage